GDGVIT/polygonwm/README.md

 ## Usage

-All settings/configurations and customizations are done throught the config..def.h file.
+All settings/configurations and customizations are done throught the config.def.h file.
 After every change, the source has to be recompiled.
 The default keybindings can be viewed/modified from the config.def.h file, including those for the different layouts.

 ## Contributors